flashmob/POP3-server-php/README.md

 - hash is the md5 of the entire message

-- It supports APOP auth, however, it's recommended that normal auth should be used instead with SSL / TLS.
+- It supports APOP auth, however, it's recommended that normal auth should be used, instead with SSL / TLS.
 See below how to use Nginx to do that.

 Limitations
 --------------

-- Doesn't support SSL / STARTTLS directly, needs to proxy through Nginx
+- Doesn't support SSL / STARTTLS directly, needs to proxy through Nginx (or another proxy?)

 Nginx
 ---------------
 You may put this server behind Nginx

 Here's an example configuration